RayHyper/Govee-Web-App/README.md

 # Govee Lamp Web App

-Web app to control the Govee Lamp H6052
+This project is a web application designed to control the Govee Lamp H6052.
+Users can turn the lamp on and off and control other settings through a simple web interface.

 ![alt text](https://cdn11.bigcommerce.com/s-sp9oc95xrw/products/24699/images/81053/g3__63668.1717425731.386.513.png?c=2)